freidamachoi/metabase-bi/docs/metabase/camvio/models/APPOINTMENTS_WITH_ORDERS_AND_TICKETS.md

   - TROUBLE_TICKET_ID, REPORTED_NAME, RESOLUTION_NAME, TROUBLE_TICKET_NOTES are NULL
 - **RECORD_TYPE = "Trouble Ticket"** → Trouble ticket record
   - Includes TROUBLE_TICKET_ID, STATUS, REPORTED_NAME, RESOLUTION_NAME, concatenated notes
+  - SERVICEORDER_ID and ORDER_ID are populated from the service order that created the serviceline (when available)
-  - SERVICEORDER_ID, ORDER_ID, SALES_AGENT, feature aggregates are NULL
+  - SALES_AGENT, feature aggregates are NULL

 ### Appointment Enrichment
 Appointments are **optional enrichment** - they are OUTER JOINed to the base data: